-The new Which?
-Investigates podcast explores how we can all be more sustainable consumers and the barriers we often find along the way.
-We’re demystifying the world of green jargon to find out what really matters when it comes to improving our environmental impact.
+The Which?
+Investigates podcast explores how to be a more sustainable consumer – and the barriers we often find along the way.

 Reducing your carbon footprint is never quite as simple as it seems.
 Our first podcast season investigates the ways in which UK consumers have an impact on the environment and where we can make a difference.
 We dig into the facts around the sustainability issues that matter, from our energy supplies to our diets, and our cars to our gadgets.

-Plus, we put common sustainability claims under the spotlight to find out which are actually useful and which are just hot air.
+Plus, we put common sustainability claims under the spotlight to find out which are meaningful and which are just hot air.

-Join science journalist and producer Greg Foot and our own Which? experts as they figure out how we can genuinely reduce our environmental footprint, and what’s simply green-washing.
+Join science journalist and producer Greg Foot and our own Which? experts as they figure out how we can genuinely reduce our environmental footprint.

 If you enjoy our new podcast, please do remember to rate and review us, and subscribe wherever you get your podcasts.

 Live more sustainably – get our free Sustainability newsletter to make changes for you and the planet

 - End of season bonus: More on travel, working from home and money